WindyCatHub/Journey-to-Data-Science/draft/Statistics on age.markdown

 ![]({{"/images/age and rean box.png" | absolute_url}})

 For now, this is it.
-In other post I will go to deeper.
+In other post I will go deeper.